darvese/gemma-music-blog/content/blog/purpose/index.md

 The tradition of making people audition for music courses or a place in a choir is not suited to the kind of person I am.
 It demands that people like me possess things they just don’t have.
 Prior education, or confidence and a desire to perform.

-#### My relationship with performance
+#### I have never wanted to perform

-**I have never wanted to perform.** I love music and I love to sing, but I have never wanted to perform.
+I love music and I love to sing, but I have never wanted to perform.

 Yet it seems there’s no – or very little – room in this world for a singer who doesn't want to sing publicly, or a musician who wants to play the piano and share that with others but isn’t comfortable playing in front of a large audience.